 DETERMINANT INDICATOR SCORE COMMENTS Information and Skills 7.
 Are all teachers and school staff assigned roles in the overall response, pre-, during and post-hazard event?
 [YES = 1; NO = 0] 1 Yes, all persons are assigned roles and responsibilities for disaster/emergency management.
-8. Have staff received training in emergency/disaster management?[YES = 1; NO = 0] 1 Yes, some teachers had received training including two CERT trained teachers.
-There is also a training program in the EMP to cover teachers, staff and students.
-9. Are there regular drills with staff, parents and students?[YES = 1; NO = 0] 1 Yes, the school frequently runs drills independently, with agencies and the district disaster committee.
-10. Is the school able to manage an event independently if help is not immediately available?E.g. fire extinguishers, first aid kits, triage?[YES = 1; NO = 0] 1 Yes, physical plant is in generally good condition.
-Teachers and staff are trained in first aid and the school is equipped with first aid kits and fire extinguishers.
-There are areas for improvement related to disability access and servicing of fire extinguishers.
+8. Have staff received training in emergency/disaster management?[YES = 1; NO = 0] 0 At the time of the assessment, teachers had not received any training however a program was included in the EMP submitted to the MoE.
+9. Are there regular drills with staff, parents and students?
+[YES = 1; NO = 0] 1 Yes, the school conducts simulation exercises with teachers, staff and students.
+10. Is the school able to manage an event independently if help is not immediately available?E.g. fire extinguishers, first aid kits, triage?[YES = 1; NO = 0] 0 While the school is equipped with necessary equipment for managing an emergency, teachers and staff are not trained in first aid or fire suppression.
 Infrastructure and Technology 11.
 Does the school have reserve water storage with adequate supply for at least 3 days?
-[YES = 1; NO = 0] 1 Yes, the school stores over 3,000 gallons of water.
-12. Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?[YES = 1; NO = 0] 0 No, there are no initiatives underway or planned.
-13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 1 Yes, rainwater is currently harvested.
+[YES = 1; NO = 0] 0 The school does not currently store water.
+12. Does the school employ water conservation strategies to adapt to current usage or plan for future changes to water supply?
+[YES = 1; NO = 0] 0 No, there are no initiatives underway or planned.
+13. Does the school actively harvest rainwater?[YES = 1; NO = 0] 0 No, rainwater is not currently harvested.
 14. Does the school employ energy conservation/efficiency mechanisms?
-[YES = 1; NO = 0] 0 No, mechanisms employed.
+[YES = 1; NO = 0] 1 Yes, some areas of the school use energy efficient bulbs (LED).

-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR PIERRE CHARLES SECONDARY SCHOOL (2019)
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR BELLES PRIMARY SCHOOL (2019)

 DETERMINANT INDICATOR SCORE COMMENTS Infrastructure and Technology 15.
 Is there back up electrical power?
-[YES = 1; NO = 0] 1 Yes, the school has a generator.
+[YES = 1; NO = 0] 0 This is an area for improvement as there is no back up electrical power.
 16. Does the school employ other green practices?
 E.g. recycling, greenhouse/garden, green policy etc?
-[YES = 1; NO = 0] 1 Yes, the school has a garden, participates in the 1 million tree planting exercise by having a nursery, recycles, composts, has banned Styrofoam and has climate change awareness workshops with students. ana reemiotogy 17.
-Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 Yes.
+[YES = 1; NO = 0] 0 While the school has an active 4H club, plans to recycle, compost and plant a garden had not yet been implemented at the time of the assessment.
+17. Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 Yes.
 There is no immediate concern about the structural integrity of the building.
 18. Have school buildings/plant been repaired or retrofitted to the building code?
-[YES = 1; NO = 0] 1 Yes, the school has undergone minor repairs.
-Additional repairs and retrofit are recommended in Costed Action Plan (Section 8).
+[YES = 1; NO = 0] 1 Yes, the school has recently been renovated.
+Repairs and retrofit are recommended in Costed Action Plan (Section 8).
 ARE THERE ANY EXISTIN G BARRIER S TO ADAPTATION?
 19. Physical or ecological limits?
 E.g. landscape/physical location limits range of adaptation options to priority hazards?
 [YES = 1; NO = 0] 1 No, the location of the school does not compromise the degree of adaptation possible.
 Natural / Ecological / Climate 20.
 Is climate change likely to exacerbate any of the current hazards?
 [YES = 1; NO = 0] 0 Based on climate projections, the current hazards are projected to be exacerbated.
 21. Is the rate of climate change likely to outpace adaptation efforts?
 [YES = 1; NO = 0] 0 Dominica has been cited as one of six Caribbean countries listed in the world's top-40 climate "hot spots".
 The impacts of certain hazards are already being experienced islandwide.

-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR PIERRE CHARLES SECONDARY SCHOOL (2019)
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS FOR BELLES PRIMARY SCHOOL (2019)